When you finish a white paper, what’s next?

 After you have a complete set of PDFs, you don’t want to deliver them as a jumble.
 You can make each of your sources easier to find.

-One simple way is to match the filename for each PDF to the appropriate footnote number.
+One simple way is to match each PDF filename to the right footnote.

 #–Title | publisher.pdf

-For example, you can name the PDF sources for footnotes 1 through 3 in this format:
+This way, you can name the PDFs for footnotes 1 through 3 like this:

 1–Can-You-Handle-the-Truth | CNN.pdf